hugeandbulk/kumar/README.md

 # kumar

+How is UTF-8 calculated?

+A character in UTF-8 encoding takes from 1 to 4 bytes.
+The first byte uses one to five most significant bits 2 to indicate the number of bytes to follow: 0 - 1-byte symbol from ASCII table, e.g. Dollar sign.
+110 - 2-byte symbol, e.g. Pound sign.

 Is UTF-8 a single byte?

 UTF-8 uses one byte to represent code points from 0-127.
 These first 128 Unicode code points correspond one-to-one with ASCII character mappings, so ASCII characters are also valid UTF-8 characters.